 The Sentiero Azzurro (Blue Path) starts from the old town and is divided in 4 sections, between the 5 villages.
 The path is often closed during autumn and winter due to the heavy rains damaging the paths.
 So it is good to always check if the path is open before going.

-We had a delicious dinner at the Vineria Santa Marta.
-The waitress was nice and recommended us great meals to go with the wine tasting.
-We went quite early so it wasn’t full and again off-season so with a lot of Italians.
+I had a delicious dinner at the Vineria Santa Marta.
+The waitress was nice and had great recommendations to go with the wine tasting.
+I went quite early so it wasn’t full and again off-season so with a lot of Italians.

 Corniglia is the smallest and the highest of the Cinque Terre five villages.
 It is the only village that does not have a direct access to the sea.
 It is very difficult to reach by car, so the only options available are either by train or by foot.
 Don’t be afraid of the Grande Scalinata, 382 steps leading to the village centre from the train station, they are actually quite doable!

 Manarola was probably my favorite of the Cinque Terre’s villages.
-We first went there for sunrise and watched the town slowly waking up, it was truly magical.
-The same day, we came back later to have dinner at the Nessum Dorma bar, which offers an absolutely incredible view of the village!
-We were quite pleasantly surprised that the bar is far from the tourist trap we imagined!
+I first went there for sunrise and watched the town slowly waking up, it was truly magical.
+The same day, I came back later to have dinner at the Nessum Dorma bar, which offers an absolutely incredible view of the village!
+I was pleasantly surprised that the bar is far from the tourist trap I imagined!
 It is a really nice place, cheap with delicious meals!
 Don’t be discourage by the queue, seats often become available quickly.

 Riomaggiore is the first village of the Cinque Terre on the side of La Spezia.
 The main town is separated from the railway station and the wharf by tunnels.
 The town actually looks like it is divided into three parts: the railway station (from which the famous Way of Love starts), the old town and the wharf (which has a mooring and a small rocky beach).
 This last area can get quite busy so I recommend you to go early in the morning if you want to enjoy it without the crowds!